adabei/goldenbot/README.md

 Game server administration bot

 ## License
-Recon is released under the MIT license.
+Goldenbot is released under the MIT license.
 See LICENSE for details.